Diskmaster/ModernPrecombines/PRP-BUGTRACK.md

 Branch 78

+- New\ \[0, 2, CW\] Delete a pair of wall refs and a plywood door leftover near 1bc02f that the player can't see
+- New\ \[0, 3, CW\] Delete 15A827 (Errant trash decal leftover) TODO: Reset position
+- New\ \[0, 3, CW\] Bring 1BF9D1 and 1BF9D2 to close up a gap by their neighboring reference chunks.
+- New\ \[0, 3, CW\] Fixed up a gap in the walls near 1BF826
+- New\ \[1, 3, CW\] Nudge d0805 a bit to stop it from clipping into the nearby building.
+- New\ \[1, 2, CW\] Unused floor tile reference.
+1bff6
+- New\ \[0, 2, CW\] Unusued sidewalk reference chunk.
+89033
+- New\ \[-2, 2, CW\] Slightly adjust 152985 so it doesn't appear haunted (floating).
+- New\ \[AndrewStation01\] Disable 74DA1 and 74DA0 as they appear to be development leftover references from the room that can't be entered anyway.
+- New\ \[-1, -8, CW\] Change 215D34 to use it's NOLOD variant to prevent further z-fighting for LOD.
+- New\ \[4, -2, CW\] Delete errant 5BA9E, 97678, 9767A, and 9767B to fix z-fighting in LOD generation.
 - New\ \[13, 20, CW\] Add a new DecoBaseA1x1Cor03 and DecoBaseA1x1Wall01 to adjust for some shoddy craftsmanship at the Parsons State Building near it's neighbors.
 - New\ \[13, 7, CW\] Slightly adjust 171350, 1712F3, 1712EF, 171362, 171339, 17133C, and 171347 to minimize z-fighting.
 - New\ \[0, 3, CW\] Disable several references hidden away behind the building nearest 16D940 and associated building blocks, apparently unused content?